-- Explore natural treatments (** How about “non-pharmaceutical treatments) , such as Cefaly, Allay Lamp, Nerivio, and CBD to decreased the number of medicated days;
+- Try natural and non-pharmacologic migraine remedies like the Allay Lamp, ginger, magnesium and CBD to decreased the number of medicated days;

 How to get rid of rebound headaches

 If you believe you are suffering from rebound headaches, let me just start by saying that I was once in your shoes.
-I was successfully able to get rid of rebound headaches.
-I believe you can too.
+I was successfully able to get through the rebound cycle and believe you can too.
 Here are some of my suggestions on how to get rid of rebound headaches successfully.
-I hope they motivate you to take the first step necessary to make a change.
+Hopefully they motivate you to take the first step necessary to make a change.

 1. Join an online migraine community

 The turning point for me was finding an online migraine community on Facebook.
+How to stop rebound headaches is a common question in online communities as it’s such a prevalent problem.
 It is where I learned that my daily intake of Excedrin Migraine in addition to Imitrex, which I took to help me cope with head pain, was indeed feeding my pain cycle.
-I also learned that I would need to stop all acute medications to get rid of the rebound headaches.
-I learned that oral steroids and nerve blocks were some of the options that I could speak to my doctor about to help me.
+I also learned that I would need to stop these acute medications to get rid of the rebound headaches.
+Learning about oral steroids and nerve blocks were some of the options that I could speak to my doctor about on my next visit.

 Joining the Migraine Strong Facebook Group filled me with hope that relief was attainable.
 It also provided me with a network of supportive individuals who related to what I was going through.
 It empowered me with knowledge and confidence to advocate for myself.

-I recall reaching the milestone of being off all acute medications for 150 days.
+I recall reaching the milestone of being off acute medications for 150 days.
 I made a post about it in the Migraine Strong Facebook group to celebrate with everyone and to encourage others to take their first step towards getting rid of their rebound headaches.
-I stopped counting after 150 days, but I stayed off all medications for longer than that.
+I stopped counting after 150 days, but I stayed off of the medications that triggered my medication overuse headache for longer than that.